hstiwana/vagrant-multi-master-kubernetes/README.md

 # vagrant-multi-master-kubernetes
 Vagrant CentOS based Multi-Master Kubernetes lab

-NOTE: Vagrant and VirtualBox are required to use this lab.
+# NOTE 1: Vagrant and VirtualBox are required to use this lab.
+# NOTE 2: Please update "Vagrantfile" and "source_in_all.sh" script with your network settings.
+# NOTE 2.1: Replace YOUR_PUBLIC_HOSTNAME and YOUR_PUBLIC_IP to enable kubectl to work remotely too.

 1) Clone this repo and cd into the directory